nikakogho/KIU_IntroToMl-AI/README.md

 AI plays against itself with Q learning, always chooses either best estimate value or random value if epsilon is enabled and random number on that turn is less than epsilon

 Eventually AI is good enough I can't beat it

+## Traffic

+Used a convolutional neural network that
+1. convolves the inputs through 32 filters
+2. maxpools them on 2x2
+3. convolves on 64 filters
+4. again maxpools on 2x2
+5. flattens the network
+6. makes a dense connection to 128 nodes
+7. gives output with softmax activation